This document describes how to contribute to Bee.

 - Run the

-rustfmtcommand to make sure your code is well formatted
+rustfmtcommand to make sure your code is properly formatted.

 - Target your pull request to be merged with

-If all status checks pass, and the maintainer approves the PR, it will be merged.
+If all status checks pass, and the maintainer approves the PR, your changes will be merged.

-This project and everyone participating in it is governed by the IOTA Code of Conduct.
+This project and everyone who participate in it is governed by the IOTA Code of Conduct.